 The toothpaste pregnancy test theory is taking the internet by storm - but what does it involve, and is there any truth behind the concept?

+What is the toothpaste pregnancy test?
 It used to be when you thought you sensed the early signs of pregnancy, you’d pop down to the chemist to buy a stick test, and then visit your doctor to get the news confirmed.

 However, women around the world appear to be becoming more and more convinced by the cheap, DIY toothpaste pregnancy test – so much so that Google searches for the test are on the rise.